 Chris began his career at the United States Department of the Treasury as a financial economist focused on federal loan guarantee programs.

 He earned a master’s degree in political economy from the London School of Economics and a bachelor’s degree in economics from Siena College.
+He resides in Albany County.

 Shirin Emami, Executive Deputy Superintendent of Banks at the New York State Department of Financial Services